-You are expected to address proactively any concerns you have about meeting those time requirements, either through adjusting your personal commitments and/or through raising your concerns with your Course Director or Supervisor and discussing appropriate options.
+You are expected to address proactively any concerns you have about meeting those time requirements, either through adjusting your personal commitments and/or through raising your concerns with your Course Director or Supervisor (and SAS Lead) and discussing appropriate options.
+Apprentices may also discuss options with the Apprenticeships Office and/or their Apprenticeship Tutor/Coach.

 Where personal pressures result in you concluding that you cannot commit to the pattern of studies you have previously agreed to, you are expected to take responsibility for resolving these.
-Some of the options available to you are outlined in detail in later sections of this Handbook (e.g. suspensions of study) but you should also consider whether any of the following may help support your studies:
+Some of the options available to you are outlined in detail in later sections of this Handbook (e.g. suspensions of study) but you should also consider whether any of the following may help support your studies1: